Anglican Diocese of Uyo

-The Anglican Diocese of Uyo is one of ten within the Anglican Province of the Niger Delta, itself one of 14 provinces within the Church of Nigeria.
-The current bishop is Prince Asukwo Antai.
+The Anglican Diocese of Uyo is one of ten dioceses within the Anglican Province of the Niger Delta, itself one of 14 ecclesiastical provinces within the Church of Nigeria.
+The current bishop is the Right Rev. Prince Asukwo Antai.

 The first bishop of the diocese was Emmanuel Nglass in 1990.
 Orama was consecrated a bishop on November 26, 2006, at the Cathedral Church of the Advent, Abuja.
 Prince Asukwo Antai was elected on 9 August 2014.